 Source: I got the recipe for this from a cookbook I was given for Christmas.
 It's called Rustic Fruit Desserts: Crumbles, Buckles, Cobblers, Pandowdies, and More, by Cory Schreiber and Julie Richardson.
 This is the first time I've used this particular cookbook.
 I'm not sure yet whether I'd recommend you buy it until I've tried a few more of the recipes, but it looks great.

 Notes: I used cherries and peaches for this slump.
 I don't think the cookbook's recipe for the "dumpling" dough that topped the slump was correct, as I had to add significantly more flour than called for in the recipe, but it came out just fine after my adjustments and a bit longer baking time.
 It even kept well in the fridge for a few days, which I wasn't expecting.
+Best of all?
+It cooked entirely on one burner, so I didn't have to turn on the oven.

 10. Veggies on Pita